Diamond Creek Football Club

 The Diamond Creek Football Club is an Australian rules football club located in Diamond Creek – an outer north-eastern suburb of Melbourne.

 History

 Formed in 1904, the club was a founding member of the Whittlesea District Football Association.
 A move to the Bourke-Evelyn Football League in 1906 was very successful with premierships in 1906 and 1908 and being runners-up in 1907 and 1912.

 Nevertheless, Diamond Creek moved to the Heidelberg District Football League after World War I and, in 1922 joined Eltham, Greensborough, Kangaroo Ground, Templestowe and Warrandyte as founding members of the Diamond Valley Football League.

-2005 Division 2 Premiership

-Diamond Creek's last premiership was in 2005 in division 2 defeating Greensborough Football Club.

-Current status

-The club now plays in the Northern Football League, fielding 3 senior and 8 junior teams with a netball team in the Northern Football League Netball Comp.
-To go with this they also field a superules team for over 35s.
+The club plays in the Northern Football League, fielding 3 senior and 8 junior teams with a netball team in the Northern Football League Netball Comp.
+To go with this, they also field a Super Rules team for over 35s.